tomi-engel/smartos_exporter/README.md

 # smartos_exporter

-Prometheus exporter of SmartOS machine metrics
+A Prometheus exporter for SmartOS machine metrics

 ## Why?